 Money Script Wealth Management, LLC does not provide specific tax advice.
 Please consult your CPA or tax attorney for specific tax questions.

 As America attempts to overcome the pandemic, July ushers in more than just the summer heat.
 More and more Americans, especially Black Americans, are choosing to leave the workplace behind.
 Although misleading narratives about financial independence are looming, we are committed to empowering financial literacy across our communities.

 Tis' the Season to yearn for normalcy, said every single soul living through the pandemic.For the second year, the holiday season is being ushered in along with the concerning undertones of a still lingering global pandemic.
 While many families insist on celebrating the holiday's arrival as expected, there are indeed new challenges ahead.Tis' the Season to yearn for normalcy, said every single soul living through the pandemic.For the second year, the holiday season is being ushered in along with the concerning undertones of a still lingering global pandemic.
 While many families insist on celebrating the holiday's arrival as expected, there are indeed new challenges ahead.

 Life Insurance Has the Ability to Create Generational Wealth

 One of the greatest gifts we can leave our loved ones is the absence of financial burden.Many of us have been on the receiving end of a GoFundMe campaign after the passing of someone.
 Whether it is an illness, violence, or natural causes – people leave this earth each day without the appropriate funds in place to cover their funeral and burial.

-Financial & Investment Advisory services provided by Money Script Wealth Management, PLLC "MSWM", a registered investment adviser offering advisory services in the states of Texas, California, Nevada, New York, North Carolina, and other states where exempted.
+Financial & Investment Advisory services provided by Money Script Wealth Management, PLLC "MSWM", a registered investment adviser offering advisory services in the states of Texas, California, Louisiana, Nevada, New York, North Carolina, and other states where exempted.
 MSWM does not provide specific tax or legal advice.
 Please consult your tax attorney and CPA.